 });

-By integrating DataLoader into your GraphQL resolvers, you can significantly reduce database load and improve response times.
+By integrating DataLoader into your GraphQL server, you can handle complex data-fetching scenarios with ease.

-As applications grow, you may need to split your GraphQL schema into multiple services.
-Schema stitching and Apollo Federation are two approaches to creating a unified API from multiple GraphQL services.
+As applications grow, you may need to combine multiple GraphQL APIs into a single unified schema.
+Schema stitching and federation are two approaches to achieve this.

 scalar Date